Response to University Tragedy

 How to respond when a student, faculty, or staff suffers a death, tragedy, or accident

-First and foremost, please do not hesitate to call Dr. Mary Ann Covey, 979-845-4427, Director of Counseling & Psychological Services, or Angela Winkler, 979-845-3113, with Student Assistance Services to help guide you through this process.
+First and foremost, please do not hesitate to call Dr. James Deegear, 979-845-4427, Interim Senior Director of Counseling and Mental Health Care, or Angela Winkler, 979-845-3113, with Student Assistance Services to help guide you through this process.

 Suggestions for the group impacted by the tragedy: